Cuban shows the José Martí International Airport: "No one leaves from here."

 Three days later, on May 16, 51% of the country was left without electricity simultaneously, according to data from the national electrical system itself.

 The crisis goes beyond electricity.
-In February 2026, the shortage of Jet A-1 fuel forced the suspension of operations at all nine international airports in the country, and Canadian airlines had to send empty planes to repatriate thousands of stranded tourists.
+In February 2026, the shortage of Jet A-1 fuel forced the suspension of operations at the nine international airports in the country, and Canadian airlines had to send empty planes to repatriate thousands of stranded tourists.

-The contrast is striking: in June 2025, the International Air Transport Association (IATA) ranked Havana airport among the most congested in Latin America.
+The contrast is striking: in June 2025, the International Air Transport Association (IATA) ranked Havana Airport among the most congested in Latin America.
 Today, a viral video shows it empty and dark.

 Filed under: